 Use the steps below to connect your paid form with Authorize.Net to charge visitors when they submit.
-Before hopping in, please review some helpful terminology related to this process:
+Before hopping in, please review the helpful terminology below related to this process.

 - The payment processor is the service you use to charge people money online.
 This provider manages credit card transactions and ensures that the money you charged ends up in your account.
 The most common providers are Stripe, Authorize.Net and PayPal.